-Montanaro Better World Fund Montanaro European Income Fund Montanaro European MidCap Fund Montanaro European Smaller Companies Fund Montanaro Global Innovation Fund Montanaro UK Income Fund each a "Fund" and together the "Funds"
+Montanaro Better World Fund Montanaro European Income Fund Montanaro European Focus Fund Montanaro European Smaller Companies Fund Montanaro Global Innovation Fund Montanaro Global Select Fund Montanaro UK Income Fund each a "Fund" and together the "Funds"

 (The Funds are sub-funds of the Company established under the laws of Ireland.
-The Company and the Funds are collective investment schemes recognised in the UK under section 264 of the Financial Services and Markets Act 2000)
+The Company is an EEA UCITS scheme which is recognised under Part 6 of The Collective Investment Schemes (Amendment etc.) (EU Exit) Regulations 2019, as may be amended, for the purposes of part 17 of the Financial Services and Markets Act 2000, as amended.)